 Compass-Aids in navigation of your Formula boat, a compass is mounted at the helm.
 Refer to the compass user's manual supplied in your Owner Information Binder for operating information.

-Compass Figure 4-22
+Compass Figure 4-24

-Trim Tab/Drive Indicators-If equipped, your boat may include mechanical indicators for both the trim tabs and drives.
+Trim Tab Indicators-Displays the trim tab location in degrees and percent of deflection.
 Refer to Trimming-Drive Units and Trim Tabs, in Section 7, for trim tab operation.